CHRISTIAN EDUCATION IN HIGH SCHOOL

 Full credit and elective courses are available for high school students to refine skills in drawing, painting, design and sculpture.
 Advanced students enjoy the atmosphere in the AP Art Studio, and the annual trip to New York City.

-Students have opportunity to participate in the Acapella Choir, High School Choir, Jazz Band, and the Symphonic Band.
+Students have opportunity to participate in the Acapella Choir, High School Choir, Jazz Band, Sinfonietta Strings, and the Symphonic Band.

 Athletics play an important role in the Covenant Life School experience for everyone in our school community, helping to build school identity and unity.
 High school students are encouraged to join one of our athletic teams.
 Varsity is the most organized and intense level of competition at CLS.

-High school sports teams: baseball, basketball, cross country, soccer, volleyball, wrestling.
+High school sports teams: baseball, basketball, cross country, soccer, volleyball, and wrestling.

 Students participate in wide range of extracurricular activities including: